piratestudios/slacksms/README.md

 A bot that allows you to chat to people via SMS inside of Slack.

+## Note

+This was very quickly hacked together over a day, and has no tests.
+This will hopefully be improved when I have some spare time.

 # Deployment

 This bot can be deployed directly to Heroku.
 Standard integration is very simple, just set the following URL as the Twilio incoming SMS webhook URL: http://<app-name>.herokuapp.com/incoming.
 It supports either GET or POST requests.
+It works only with a Twilio messaging service, with which you'll need to associate at least one phone number.

+Create a custom integration bot in Slack and set the API key and channel in env vars.

+# Usage

+SMS messages will automatically be posted to the configured channel.
+To reply, use the following format:

+`@smsbot reply +447911111111 Example reply message, hello!`

 # Extra information